 Described as having “all the makings of a star” in The Guardian and hailed as “a lyric tenor clearly going places” in Opera Magazine, tenor Sam Furness has sung major roles for Scottish Opera, Garsington Opera, and the Teatro Real, Madrid, always earning praise for his compelling acting and innate musicality.

-In the 2024/25 season, he sings Tchekalinsky in The Queen of Spades at Garsington Opera and Kudryas in Katya Kabanova at Glyndebourne.
+In the 2024/25 season, he sings Tchekalinsky in The Queen of Spades at Garsington Opera and Kudryas in Katya Kabanova for his Glyndebourne debut.
 On the concert platform, he performs Beethoven’s Missa Solemnis with the London Philharmonic Orchestra, under the baton of Edward Gardner, at Saffron Hall.

 Recent engagements include Acis in Acis and Galatea (Potsdamer Winteroper), “Hold Your Breath”, a new commission by Éna Brennan, for the Bregenzer Festspiele, directed by David Pountney, and "Awakening – A Cycle of Hope" by Paul Carr with the Bournemouth Symphony Orchestra.
 Andres in Wozzeck (Royal Opera House), Tybalt in Roméo et Juliette (Savonlinna Opera Festival), Kudryas in Katya Kabanova (Teatro dell’Opera di Roma, Grand Théâtre de Genève, National Theater Brno), Turiddu in Cavalleria Rusticana and Beppe in Pagliacci (Åbo Svenska Teater, Turku), Pang in Turandot (Grand Théâtre de Genève), Albert Gregor in The Makropoulos Case (Opernhaus Zürich), White King/Mad Hatter in Alice’s Adventures Under Ground (Royal Opera House, Covent Garden), Rodolphe in Guillaume Tell (Theater an der Wien), Glass Maker in Death in Venice (Royal Opera House, Covent Garden), Lensky in Eugene Onegin (La Monnaie Brussels, Garsington Opera, Royal Academy Opera, Ryedale Festival), Novice in Billy Budd (Royal Opera House, Teatro Real Madrid, Teatro Municipal Santiago), Simpleton in Boris Godunov (Royal Opera House), Vitek in The Makropulos Case (Grand Théâtre de Genève, Vlaanderen Opera), Kavalier in Cardillac (Vlaanderen Opera), the title role in Albert Herring (Opera di Firenze, Opera Holland Park, Théâtre du Capitôle Toulouse), Don José in Carmen (Jyväskylä Opera), Tamino in Die Zauberflöte (Turku Music Festival), Hoffmann in Les contes d’Hoffmann (English Touring Opera), Jaquino in Fidelio (Garsington Opera, Philharmonie de Paris), Peter Quint/Prologue in The Turn of the Screw (Northern Ireland Opera), Števa in Jenůfa (Scottish Opera), The Diary of One Who Disappeared (Shadwell Opera), and roles in Capriccio (Flamand), Intermezzo (Baron Lummer), Gaspar in the world premiere of David Sawer’s The Skating Rink, and Jack in the world premiere of Roxanna Panufnik’s Silver Birch (all for Garsington Opera).